rust-lang/rust/CONTRIBUTING.md

 you need to force the script to run `bash` instead.
 You can do this by editing the first line of the `git-subtree` script and changing `sh` to `bash`.

-### Performing the sync
+### Performing the sync from [`rust-lang/rust`] to Clippy

 Here is a TL;DR version of the sync process (all of the following commands have to be run inside the `rust` directory):

-1. Clone the [`rust-lang/rust`] repository
+1. Clone the [`rust-lang/rust`] repository or make sure it is up to date.
+2. Checkout the commit from the latest available nightly.
+You can get it using `rustup check`.
-2. Sync the changes to the rust-copy of Clippy to your Clippy fork:
+3. Sync the changes to the rust-copy of Clippy to your Clippy fork:
     ```bash
     # Make sure to change `your-github-name` to your github name in the following command
     git subtree push -P src/tools/clippy git@github.com:your-github-name/rust-clippy sync-from-rust